 Sidebar: Do not forget that you may be required to hold a Restricted Operator Certificate – Aeronautical per the Radio Communications Regulations.

-Depending on the airspace in accordance with Part 6, Division V of the Canadian Aviation Regulations UAV pilots may be required to establish and maintain direct two way radio communication with the appropriate Air Traffic Services (ATS) Unit.
-Generally, this means if you are operating VLOS aircraft at or in the vicinity of an uncontrolled or controlled aerodrome in controlled airspace A, B, C, D, E or F you must maintain radio communication with ATS and therefore you are required by law to have a Restricted Operators Certificate – Aeronautical (ROC-A) issued by Industry Canada.
+Depending on the Canadian airspace in accordance with Part 6, Division V of the Canadian Aviation Regulations remotely piloted aircraft pilots may be required to establish and maintain direct two-way radio communication with the appropriate Air Traffic Services (ATS) Unit.
+Generally, this means if you are operating VLOS aircraft at or in the vicinity of an uncontrolled or controlled aerodrome in controlled airspace A, B, C, D, E, or F you must maintain radio communication with ATS, and therefore you are required by law to have a Restricted Operators Certificate – Aeronautical (ROC-A) issued by Industry Canada.

 Additionally, you may also need a “radio station license” issued by Industry Canada however, if you are using mobile or a handheld radio for communications you will not need this.

-If you are flying commercially in non-restricted airspace Class G and you are using licence-exempt radio frequencies (e.g. 72 MHz, 902-928 MHz, 2.4 GHz, etc.) you are not required to hold a Restricted Operators Certificate – Aeronautical, nor are you are required to apply for a radio station license, only your SFOC is required.
+If you are flying commercially in non-restricted airspace Class G and you are using license-exempt radio frequencies (e.g. 72 MHz, 902-928 MHz, 2.4 GHz, etc.) you are not required to hold a Restricted Operators Certificate – Aeronautical, nor are you are required to apply for a radio station license, only your SFOC is required.